Westport, New Zealand: Flooding

 Westport and the Buller District have had several floods since 1846.
-In January 1868, heavy rain led to flooding, which destroyed two wharves.
-The town was flooded again in October and November 1926, and yet again in 1970, 2012, and 2015.
-In 2018, Westport was damaged by Cyclone Fehi during the 2017–18 South Pacific cyclone season.
+In January 1868, heavy rain led to flooding that destroyed two wharves.
+The town was flooded again in October and November 1926, and in 1970, 2012, and 2015.
+In 2018, Westport was damaged by Cyclone Fehi, during the 2017–18 South Pacific cyclone season.
 According to Land River Sea Consulting founder and river engineer Matthew Gardner, Westport is sited on a flood-prone catchment and climate change is causing water levels to rise.
-A West Coast Regional Council spokesperson expressed concern about the under-investment in flood protection including dredging and river management work in Westport.
+A West Coast Regional Council spokesperson expressed concern about the under-investment in flood protection, including dredging and river management work in Westport.

 In July 2021, wet weather throughout New Zealand caused more flooding, leading to the evacuation of about 2,000 people, roughly half of the town's 4,600 residents.
 The flood caused millions of dollars in damages and damaged hundreds of homes in Westport.
 563 homes were damaged with 70 homes being red stickered and 393 homes being yellow stickered.
 23% of the town's 983 dwellings required repairs.
 By mid-October 2021, 450 homes remained uninhabitable or damaged.
-140 remained in temporary accommodation including cabins, motels, or relatives' homes.
+140 people remained in temporary accommodation including cabins, motels, or relatives' homes.

-In February 2022, Westport and the Buller District had heavy rain and significant flooding, which damaged homes, infrastructure, farms, and roads.
-Residents were also evacuated.
+In February 2022, Westport and the Buller District had heavy rain and significant flooding that damaged homes, infrastructure, farms, and roads.
+Residents were evacuated.
 On 10 February, a state of emergency was declared in the Buller District.
 Minister of Rural Affairs Damien O'Connor described the February flooding in Westport as "one of the worst he had seen" and attributed it to climate change.
-On 23 February, Prime Minister Jacinda Ardern announced a NZ$500,000 scheme to assist farmers in Westport and the wider West Coast region with flood damage called "Task Force Green."
+On 23 February, Prime Minister Jacinda Ardern announced a NZ$500,000 Task Force Green scheme to assist farmers in Westport and the wider West Coast region with flood damage.

-In July 2022, Stuff reported that over 400 homes in Westport had not been fully repaired since the floods that struck the city in July 2021.
-Of the 563 flood damaged homes, just over 100 had fully completed their repairs.
-The Buller District Council and the West Coast Regional Council submitted a NZ$54 million business case for the region which includes investing in flood walls, subsidising people to move from flood-prone areas, and investing in Westport's stormwater system.
+By July 2022, only a little more than 100 of the 563 homes needing repair in Westport after the 2021 flood had been fully repaired.
+Buller District Council and West Coast Regional Council submitted a NZ$54 million business case for the region, which includes investing in flood walls, subsidising people to move from flood-prone areas, and investing in Westport's stormwater system.

+In late December 2025, AA Insurance temporarily halted the issuing of new home, landlord and business insurance policies in Westport due to the town's high flood risk.